Introduction

 Emergency medical services

-To provide adequate coverage for the event – which is expected to attract more than 100,000 spectators, runners and visitors in and around Luxexpo/The Box – the CGDIS has made special arrangements, which include a brigade-level command structure and:
+To provide adequate coverage for the event – which is expected to attract thousands of spectators, runners and visitors in and around Luxexpo/The Box – the CGDIS has made special arrangements, which include a brigade-level command structure and:

 • An advance medical post, with sufficient staff cover